Security News

 You can also delay any route by prepending the delay route (e.g.,

-You can customize the response content for any route (except for status
+You can customize the response content for any route (except for status)

-by specifying either a response
+by specifying either a response or file query parameter.

-query parameter lets you specify the custom response in the URL,
+The response query parameter lets you specify the custom response in the URL,

-query parameter will attempt to read a file on the server.
+whereas the file query parameter will attempt to read a file on the server.

 The above ways of specifying custom responses will also work with any delayed route.